Rigorous derivation of a ternary Boltzmann equation for a classical system of particles: Introduction

-Now we are ready to introduce the phase space that will be used throughout this paper to describe the evolution of a system of $N$-particles of $\epsilon$-interaction zone.
-Roughly speaking particles will perform free motion as long as they are far enough, with respect to the distance \eqref{into:ternary distance}, and they will instantaneously transform velocities according to the collisional law \eqref{intro:collisional law} when they interact.
+Now we are ready to describe the evolution of a system of $N$-particles of $\epsilon$-interaction zone.
 Recall that in this paper we pursue only ternary interactions analysis, thus the phase space will take into account only those. \begin{definition} Let $d\in\mathbb{N}$, with $d\geq 2$, $N\in\mathbb{N}$ and $\epsilon>0$.
 The phase space of the $N$-particle system of $\epsilon$-interaction zone is defined as: